madhav-prabhu/SDN/README.md

+# Part 1: Implementing a FatTree topology on Mininet

-# Software Defined Network with RYU Controller
+# Part 2: Implementing a Custom topology on Mininet with RYU controller